785pavan/isee2019-SPENDEMON/docs/_posts/2019-05-15-ISEE-2019-Requirements-Analysis.md

 -   Are you interested in the night mode day mode or more customized color and font changes?

--   Do you want to be able to change the font, add and remove options?

--   Do you need to have different currencies?
-Conversion?

 -   Do you need different currencies to be adjusted based their current value?

--   Do you need the carry over option?

 -   Do you want to rate your or connected accounts based on their performance?